 INDIRECT function in excel has multiple usages.
 It returns the cell reference specified by a text string.
-For example, if cell B1 contains a string, let say c4 and c4 range have the value “Jessica”.
-Now if we will use the INDIRECT function and pass the reference text as B1, it will return the value contained by cell range c4 that is “Jessica”.
+For example, if cell B1 contains a string, let say c4 and c4 range have the value “Jessica.”
+Now, if we will use the INDIRECT function and pass the reference text as B1, it will return the value contained by cell range c4 that is “Jessica.”

 Excel’s INDIRECT function lets you specify a cell address INDIRECTly.
 As you can in the above INDIRECT Excel example, if cell B1 contains the text C4, this indirect excel formula returns the content of the cell C4 (Jessica).
 This function is an extremely useful function.
-You can use INDIRECT function whenever you want to change the reference to a cell within an indirect excel formula without changing the formula itself.
+You can use the INDIRECT function whenever you want to change the reference to a cell within an indirect excel formula without changing the formula itself.

 INDIRECT Excel Formula

 Ref_text is a reference to a cell that contains an A1-style reference, an R1C1-style reference, a name defined as a reference, or a reference to a cell as a text string.

 |a1||False or 0, when ref_text is in R1C1 style|

 |a1||Omitted or True (1) when ref_text is in A1 style|

 How to Use the INDIRECT Function in Excel?

 Let’s take an INDIRECT excel example before using the address function in the ExcelAddress Function In The ExcelThe address function finds the cell's address and returns an absolute value.
 It requires two mandatory arguments: the row number and the column number.
 For example, if we use =Address(1,2), the result will be $B$1. workbook: